rvirding/luerl/doc/src/luerl.3.md

 % Jean Chassoul, Robert Virding
 % 2018-2023

+# Name
+luerl - Basic interface to the Luerl system

 # Interface functions
 The **Lua State** parameter is the state of a Lua VM instance.
 It must be created with the **luerl:init()** call and  be carried from one call to the next.